-- 1 If another device is in the multi-purpose bay (1), remove the device (page 41). - Insert the battery pack (2) into the multi-purpose bay.
-The battery 2 indicator light turns on. - Attach the weight saver (3) to the computer to stabilize the battery pack. - 4 Slide the eject lever on the bottom of the weight saver toward the front of the computer to lock it. - If you attach two battery packs, you can remove one of them without shutting down the computer.
+- 1 If the weight saver or the floppy disk drive is in the multipurpose bay (1), remove the device (page 41). - Insert the battery pack (2) into the multi-purpose bay.
+The battery 2 indicator light turns on. - 3 Attach the weight saver (3) to the computer to stabilize the battery pack. - 4 Slide the eject lever on the bottom of the weight saver towards the front of the computer to lock it. - If you attach two battery packs, you can remove one of them without shutting down the computer.
 When removing one battery pack, make sure that the other battery pack indicator is on.